mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 Similar as for in-person meeting, it is desirable to experiment with the meeting structure.
 Often only practical experience can answer open questions.
 It is recommended to not experiment with a larger number of different aspects at the same time, in order to be able to assess the outcome correctly.
-It is future recommend to announce any such experiment in advance, so people adjust to changes and potentially provide feedback.
+It is further recommended to announce any such experiment in advance, so people adjust to changes and potentially provide feedback.